uo-green-lab/population-ecology-2016/homework/hw1/README.md

 is `trim = 0`.
 If we read about this argument, we find that it will “trim” a specified fraction of the most extreme observations of x.
 The fact that the argument trim is already set equal to zero means that is the default.
-If you do not use trim, then the function will use trim=0.
+If you do not use trim, then the function will use trim = 0.
 Thus, these two are equivalent.

 ```r
 mean(1:4)